EmirHecimovic/mac-file-lister/README.md

 	•	folders_list.txt: A list of all folders in the specified directories and external drives.
 	•	debug.txt: A log file containing the script’s start and end times, as well as any errors encountered during execution.

+Contributing

+Contributions are welcome!
+Please fork this repository and submit pull requests for any enhancements or bug fixes.

 License This project is open-source and available under the MIT License.